-Texas Conservation Corps is an AmeriCorps service program of American YouthWorks, a nationally recognized nonprofit and charter high school headquartered in Austin, Texas.
+Texas Conservation Corps is an AmeriCorps service program of American YouthWorks, a nationally recognized job training nonprofit headquartered in Austin, Texas.
 Each year the program engages over 100 diverse youth and college-aged young adults in critical, hands-on conservation and disaster service projects, giving participants the skills and opportunities to solve real life community and environmental problems.
 Building a trail at a Texas State Park, habitat restoration in deep East Texas, helping out in the aftermath of a flood in the Rio Grande Valley, hazard tree felling for a city park and preserve system, or managing volunteers at a conservation project just about anywhere in the Southwestern and Gulf regions- these are just a few of the projects we might be doing each week.
 Texas Conservation Corps (TxCC) is a powerful regional resource, not only for our conservation and disaster services, but also for our program alumni, who leave the program trained and ready to become the next leaders in these important fields.

 Check out our 2013 projects by clicking on the map!

 Emergency Response, Habitat Restoration, Trails, and other Public Land Improvements

 View Texas Conservation Corps 2013 Projects in a larger map

 Check us out online and like us on facebook for the most recent news, events and stories!